Setting Up a Company in Hong Kong

 Access funds & resources for small businesses

-Seek advice on startup issues as well as grants available to you’re your small business.
+Seek advice on startup issues as well as grants available to you’re your small business by Hong Kong government.
 Some resources for picking up information relevant to small businesses include the following:

 - InvestHK which works with foreign entrepreneurs, SMEs and multinationals looking to set up an office or expand their existing business in Hong Kong offers free advice and services to support companies.

 - HKTDC SME Start-up Programme which provides supporting services for the stages in your startup roadmap, including operational management and sales promotion.